datacommonsorg/docsite/custom_dc/custom_data.md

 ### Prepare the CSV data files {#prepare-csv}

-As mentioned above, CSV files using implicit schema must contain these columns -- and _only_ these columns, no others -- in this order:
+As mentioned above, CSV files using implicit schema must contain these columns -- and _only_ these columns, no others -- in the following order:

 _ENTITY, OBSERVATION_DATE, STATISTICAL_VARIABLE1, STATISTICAL_VARIABLE2, …_

-The _ENTITY_ is an existing property in the Data Commons knowledge graph that is used to describe an entity, most commonly a place.
-The best way to think of the entity type is as a key that could be used to join to other data sets.
+The _ENTITY_ is an existing entity, most commonly a place.
+The best way to think of the entity is as a key that could be used to join to other data sets.
 The column heading can be expressed as any existing place-related property; see [Place types](/place_types.html) for a full list.
 It may also be any of the special DCID prefixes listed in [Special place names](#special-names).

 > **Note:** The type of the entities in a single file should be unique; do not mix multiple entity types in the same CSV file.
 For example, if you have observations for cities and counties, put all the city data in one CSV file and all the county data in another one.